'You Better Own This': How Rami Malek Came To Embody Freddie Mercury

 (SOUNDBITE OF FILM, "BOHEMIAN RHAPSODY")

+GROSS: His or yours - voice breaks - what are we hearing?

 MALEK: Gosh.
-The majority of that is obviously Freddie Mercury, but somehow they found a way to put me in there.
+The majority of that is, obviously, Freddie Mercury.
+But somehow, they've found a way to put me in there.
 And I can't - I really can't tell you.
-It feels so seamless to me, and that's, I think, one of the greatest aspects of this film is, even I watch it and I can not tell.
-Now, I just want to reiterate that the majority of this - I mean, so much of it, is Freddie's voice.
-And I'd never want to ever step in and pretend that I lent myself to so much of this.
+It feels so seamless to me.
+And that's, I think, one of the greatest aspects of this film is even I watch it and I cannot tell.

-GROSS: So now that you've taken singing lessons, are you more comfortable singing?

-MALEK: No. No. I say I'm more comfortable dancing and more comfortable being on stage.
-I enjoy the piano now.
-I find it meditative.
-At one point, I play it upside down in the film.
-And I thought, oh, of all the challenges you're giving me here, here comes page 20.
-And the stage directions say, now Freddie plays "Bohemian Rhapsody" upside down.
-And I thought, come on.
-Give a guy a break.

 MALEK: Correct, yeah.